10 Sonoma Wineries to Enjoy Wine by the Glass

 Wine tasting is moving out of doors at Sonoma County tasting rooms.
 Everywhere, wineries are upgrading their patio experience so that visitors can take in views with a flight of wines.
-But if you just want to have one glass of wine, sit down, and enjoy the view, it gets a little more complicated.
+If you just want to have a glass of wine, sit down, and enjoy the view, you have plenty of unique options.

 Here's our short list of options for times when you just want to enjoy a wine by the glass with a view — of scenery or the scene.